Victims of catastrophic car accidents are often left with emotional and psychological injuries.

 - self-blame or self-harm

 A large number of car accident victims with PTSD also suffer from major depression, mood disorders, and severe phobias.
 These symptoms adversely affect the victim’s personal and work life.
 The victim may require significant amount of therapy and medication to recover from the condition.

 Recovering Compensation for Emotional Injuries

 Treatment for psychological disorders can be extensive and may last a long time.
 You may need help recovering compensation to cover the costs of treatment and therapy.
-Call a St. Louis auto accident attorney from The Hoffmann Law Firm, L.L.C. at (314) 361-4242.
+Call our Emotional Distress Lawyers at The Hoffmann Law Firm, L.L.C. at (314) 361-4242.